tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 ### Trivia

+> 54% of women hover when urinating in public toilets.

-The estimated prevalences of various postures of toilet use (For example, 54% of women hover when urinating in public toilets.) might make for fun dinner conversation.
+The estimated prevalences of various postures of toilet use make for fun dinner conversation.

 ## Helpful tools